ibm-cloud-docs/power-iaas/cli-release-notes.md

 - Added [ibmcloud pi instance virtual-serial-number](/docs/power-iaas?topic=power-iaas-power-iaas-cli-on-prem#ibmcloud-pi-instance-virtual-serial-number) family of commands (assign, get, unassign, and update) for {{site.data.keyword.on-prem-fname}} in {{site.data.keyword.on-prem}} workspaces.
 - Added [ibmcloud pi virtual-serial-number](/docs/power-iaas?topic=power-iaas-power-iaas-cli-on-prem#ibmcloud-pi-virtual-serial-number) family of commands (delete, get, list, and update) for {{site.data.keyword.on-prem-fname}} in {{site.data.keyword.on-prem}} workspaces.

-**New options**
+**New flags**
-- Added `--virtual-serial-number` option to [ibmcloud pi instance create](/docs/power-iaas?topic=power-iaas-power-iaas-cli-on-prem#ibmcloud-pi-instance-create) command for {{site.data.keyword.on-prem-fname}} in {{site.data.keyword.on-prem}} workspaces.
-Use this option to add virtual serial number information to an IBM i instance.
+- Added `--virtual-serial-number` flag to [ibmcloud pi instance create](/docs/power-iaas?topic=power-iaas-power-iaas-cli-on-prem#ibmcloud-pi-instance-create) command for {{site.data.keyword.on-prem-fname}} in {{site.data.keyword.on-prem}} workspaces.
+Use this flag to add virtual serial number information to an IBM i instance.
-- Added `--retainVSN` option to [ibmcloud pi instance delete](/docs/power-iaas?topic=power-iaas-power-iaas-cli-on-prem#ibmcloud-pi-instance-delete) command for {{site.data.keyword.on-prem-fname}} in {{site.data.keyword.on-prem}} workspaces.
-Use this option to confirm whether the virtual serial number must be retained in your account after it is removed from the instance.
+- Added `--retainVSN` flag to [ibmcloud pi instance delete](/docs/power-iaas?topic=power-iaas-power-iaas-cli-on-prem#ibmcloud-pi-instance-delete) command for {{site.data.keyword.on-prem-fname}} in {{site.data.keyword.on-prem}} workspaces.
+Use this flag to confirm whether the virtual serial number must be retained in your account after it is removed from the instance.

 **What's changed**
 - In the {{site.data.keyword.on-prem-fname}} in {{site.data.keyword.on-prem}}, if you enable the `sap-subscription-mode` option for the workspace, different options are displayed in the image list-catalog.